cirosantilli/markdown-style-guide/index.md

 ### Spaces after marker

-- If the content of every item of the list is one line long, use a **1** space.
+-   If the content of every item of the list is fits in a single paragraph, use **1** space.

+    Indent wrapped lines 4 spaces deeper than their parent.

 -   Otherwise, for every item of the list:

     - use **3** spaces for unordered lists.
     - use **2** spaces for ordered lists.
-One less than for unordered becase the marker is 2 chars long.
+        One less than for unordered because the marker is 2 chars long.

 Good:

     - a
     - b
+    - paragraph
+        with a wrapped line.

 <!-- -->